-In our opinion, the District complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2019.
+In our opinion, the District complied, in all material respects, with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2020.

-This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, the District and its management, and the Dog Island Conservation Board of Dog Island, Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, the District and its management, and the Dog Island Conservation Board of Dog Island, Florida, and is not intended to be, and should not be, used by anyone other than these specified parties.